apigee-labs/rapier/README.md

 ## <a name="validator">Validator

 The Rapier validator is implemented by `validate_rapier.py` in the util directory.
 It is written in python.
 It has a single external dependency—pyYAML.
 If you do not have pyYAML installed on your machine, you can install it using
 `pip install pyYAML` or `easy_install pyYAML` or `pip install -r requirements.txt` using the requirements.txt in the util directory.
-Adding the util directory to your $PATH and your $PYTHONPATH will make it easier to use the generator.
+Adding the util directory to your $PATH and your $PYTHONPATH will make it easier to use the validator.

 `usage: validate_rapier.py filename`